asRot0/Image-viewer-and-editor/README.md

 #### Main Interface
 ![screenshots](screenshots/screenshot%20(1).png)
 [All screenshots](screenshots/README.md)

+---

+## Known Issues 🐛

+Well... there *might* be a little bug somewhere in the app 🐞.
+It's just hanging out, living its best life.
+Can you spot it? 👀

+It's like a scavenger hunt, but instead of prizes, you get some sweet debugging skills! 😎🔧

+P.S.
+I know about it 😜, but I thought I'd let you have some fun looking for it.
+Go ahead, give it a try — I dare you! 💻✨

+---

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please create an issue or submit a pull request.